freenandes/prez/list/docs_design.md

 Where is this happening?

 - Born out DB solutions
   - That wouldn't break the bank
   - For small, growing and large companies
+  - Later, open-source software
 - Freedom to choose
-- Services came 1st
-- Softwares later
 - To support services, namely...
 -->